frangl97/DESeq_Analysis_for_Penta_and_Tardona_samples/README.md

 The output obtained from this script is a filtered bam file for each replicate.

+The fastq sequences 1 and 2 for each replicate must be located in a folder called with the replicate's name.
+The output bam will be located in that folder after the procedure.

 ## 3) Counting of the reads

 The counting process for each replicate was made using the function ‘htseq-count’ from the HTSeqv.0.9.1.
 (Anders et al., 2015) and the annotation file of the genome.
-The script for obtaining the counting files is 'htSeq_count.sh'
+The script for obtaining the counting files is 'htSeq_count.sh'.
+The input data are the bam file obtained for each sample and replicate, and the annotation file of the genome (previously used for the mapping step).
+The output file is a tabular file with two columns (the id of the genes and the counts).
+It should be notice that the last lines are a summary of the counting process, and those lines should be removed from each file.

+The parameters used by htseq-count are:
+-s no: the reads were not strand-specific
+-r pos: the bam file is sort by the mapping position -f bam: the input file for the counting is a bam file --type=gene: the feature type used for the counting.
+In this case it was used the genes for the counting.
+--mode=union: specifies the counting mode.
+The "union" mode is used when a read is assigned to all the features it overlaps.
+--idattr=ID: This parameter specifies the attribute in the GFF/GTF file that contains the unique identifier for each feature.
+In the case of the GFF file used, the gene names have the 'ID' atributte.

 ## 4) PCA plot of the samples
 ## 5) Differential expression analysis